EarthObservationSimulator/orbitpy/orbitpy/docs/miscellaneous.rst

     Illustration of relationship between grid resolution and sensor footprint.

-.. note:: Both the time-step and gird-resolution are based off the sensor FOV and **not** the FOR.
+.. note:: While the time-step is calculated from the FOV, the  grid-resolution is calculated from the FOR.

 .. _corr_acc_files: